soulflyer/metadata-mongo/README.md

 # metadata-mongo

 A Clojure library designed to read the metadata from image files and store it in a mongo database.
+The images provided must be at a path that ends in /yyyy/mm/project/image.xxx The path is used to create the year month and project fields in the database.
+The id of the record created will be a concatenation of these.
+These fields will also be stored in the record.

 ## Usage